 Things to keep in mind

-Although the models listed above do seem to qualify for the used EV tax credit, it is important to keep two things in mind as you look around:
+Although the models listed above do seem to qualify for the used EV tax credit, it is important to keep the following things in mind as you look around:

-- The price you pay for the used EV determines eligibility, as does the number of times the EV has been sold, and its age.
-The price cutoff is $25,000 and the EV must be more than two years old, and must be on the market for the first time.
+The price you pay for the used EV determines eligibility, as does the number of times the EV has been sold, and its age.
+To qualify, a used vehicle must:

 According to a report by Recurrent, the used EV market in the U.S. has tripled in size in 18 months (from April 2021 to January 2023).
 Dealerships have nearly 38,000 used EVs in their inventory as of January 2023, and prices have fallen around 17% from their July 2022 peak.
 Watch out in particular for bargain prices for the Chevy Bolt and Tesla Model 3, both of which now qualify for the new EV tax credit, causing a ripple effect in the used EV market.